nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_immunization.md

 This indicates whether the record is based on information from the person who administered or intended to administer the vaccine.

 This **MUST** be <code>true</code> where the immunisation record was recorded by the person who administered the vaccine or directly on behalf of the administrator of the vaccine (this includes recording the immunisation based on a complete, original, verifiable document from the administration of the vaccine).
-This **MUST** be <code>false</code> where it a secondary report of a vaccination for example the recollection of the patient, the patient's parent, carer or guardian or a secondary document.
+This **MUST** be <code>false</code> where it is a secondary report of a vaccination for example the recollection of the patient, the patient's parent, carer or guardian or a secondary document.

 As this relates to the context of the original source of the immunisation record, a record from a GP2GP transfer is still a primary record if it was originally recorded as primary.